aiverify-foundation/aiverify-developer-tools/README.md

 Options:
   --help  Show help                                                                                           [boolean]
 ```
 Congratulations!
 You are ready to create your first plugin.
+If you wish to follow our guide to create a sample plugin, you can continue [here](https://imda-btg.github.io/aiverify-developer-tools/guided_example/introduction_to_plugins/).

 ## Contributing Guidelines